Sahil321-coder-code/RasBuddy/JOURNAL.md

 The code file is given in "assistant.py" in the important files, and also name the song you want as song1.mp3.
 The folder structure is given

 **Total time spent: 11.5h**

+# June 1st: Writing the README.md!

+It's 5:00 PM here and I am starting to write the readme of my project and also making some corrections in the Python Program and downloading images of 3D Model made in Blender & FreeCAD.

+It's 7:45 PM and I have sucessfully completed writing the README.md and now finally Debugging the code.

+It's 9:30 PM and I have sucessfully completed Debugging the code and also writing the README.md.

+**Total time spent: 4.5h**

+# Voila Your Project is Ready and your new Friend Too!

+# Enjoy with your friend everyday and Don't fight!